Many people are surprised to learn how prevalent palm oil ingredients are in breakfast cereal.

 Cereal is a staple in our house.
 It’s been a challenge to find cereals without palm oil.
-I’m always on the lookout for more cereals.
+We are always on the lookout for more cereals.

-We will continue to work to only buy palm free cereal and products.
+We will continue to buy palm free cereal and products.
 If we are not certain they are, we don’t buy them.

 Palm oil free cereals

 Please use this list.
 We compiled it to make it easier to find cereals without palm oil.

 We will be brand-loyal to these cereals and applaud them for using palm-free alternatives.